opendocsg/slw-judgments-backfill/2017_SGHCF_15/report.md

 differently from a lower court, and thus reaches a different conclusion, its assessment is one made on the facts of the particular case.
 There is thus no question of general importance which would justify granting leave to appeal in the first place.

-21     This reasoning is supported by the Court of Appeal’s decision in _IW v IX_ [2006] 1 SLR(R) 135.
+21     This reasoning is supported by the Court of Appeal’s decision in _IW v IX_ <span class="citation">[2006] 1 SLR(R) 135</span>.
 In that case, it was argued that the weight to be given to various factors in deciding whether custody with one parent was in the welfare of a child was a question of general importance which justified the granting of leave to appeal (at [25]).
 The Court of Appeal rejected this argument, explaining (at [27] to [28]) that the weight to be given to each of the various relevant factors varies from case to case and is essentially an exercise of judgment.
 Accordingly, the court was not satisfied that it should grant leave to appeal under the second and third grounds of _Lee Kuan Yew_ ([7] _supra_ ).

 **_Consent_**